HYPHEN FOR INCLUSION

 The application through the ESC portal and fulfilling the form are compulsory for us to take your application into consideration.

-In the days following the 22th April, the pre-selected volunteers will be contacted for a Skype interview.
+In the days following the 18th April, the pre-selected volunteers will be contacted for a Skype meeting

 Please answer the questionnaire in FRENCH or in ENGLISH only